 Third, you can create a fire hazard by blocking vents.
 This is more of an issue in the winter when hot air is going through the system.

-You should, in fact, never block air conditioning vents with anything.
+You should, in fact, never put dryer sheets in vents ever.
 If the air from your air conditioning system smells bad, then it might mean that your AC system needs some work.
 This can be caused by mold on the evaporator coil, a clog in the drain line or even a leak in your ducts.

 If you really want to get your AC to spread a nice smell through your home, try spraying a mixture of water and scented oil onto the out-flow vents – this won’t damage your system and the smell is likely to last longer.
 You can also buy air fresheners that attach to the filter, but don’t use dryer sheets!
 The only thing you’re going to do that way is set yourself up for higher electricity costs and possibly a nasty air conditioning service or maintenance bill.

-Contact ACE Home Services for more information about AC efficiency and to schedule a tune-up of your unit.
-Our highly-trained technicians will ensure that your AC system is working its best to keep your family cool all summer long.
+Contact ACE Home Services for more information about air conditioner maintenance, AC efficiency, and to schedule a tune-up of your unit.
+Our highly trained technicians will ensure that your AC system is working its best to keep your family cool all summer long.